Sign In to see current Signals.

 Long-term trend: [See PCG long-term trend chart]

-A long-term uptrend had started on November 23, 2011 at 36.84 and reached 71.57 on September 11, 2017.
-PCG gained -34.73 points, or -94.27%, in 302 weeks.
-The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend support line (44.47) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-PCG may retest the broken support line.
-It is considered to be a resistance line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+A long-term downtrend had started on September 11, 2017 at 71.57 and reached 37.30 on February 9, 2018.
+PCG lost 34.27 points, or 47.88%, in 21 weeks.
+The chart has formed a Ascending Triangle chart pattern.
+The downtrend resistance line (38.71) is broken.
+A broken support is considered to be a long-term bullish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.

 Medium-term trend: [See PCG medium-term trend chart]